CartelProject/vitable/README.md

 ## Caution

 - The working of this for 2021-2025 batch students has NOT been extensively tested.
-Reporting any buys is appreciated.
+Reporting any bugs is appreciated.
 - If you're a '25 batch student and don't see your course, please contact one of the maintainers and get your courses added.

 ## Screenshot